thecodearcher/periodic-emails/README.md

 ## Conclusion

-Now that you have finished this tutorial, you have learned how to send out emails using Twilio SendGrid in a Laravel application while also learning how to build and schedule a custom artisan command.
-If you will like to take a look at the complete source code for this tutorial, you can find it on [Github.](https://github.com/thecodearcher/periodic-emails)
+Now that you have finished this tutorial, you have learned how to send out emails using Twilio SendGrid in a Laravel application, while also learning how to build and schedule a custom artisan command.
+If you would like to take a look at the complete source code for this tutorial, you can find it on [Github.](https://github.com/thecodearcher/periodic-emails)

 I’d love to answer any question(s) you might have concerning this tutorial.
 You can reach me via